yoasyo25/career-development-curriculum/module_four/negotiations.md

 * When you hear the words "bargaining" and "haggling," what words or images come to mind?
 * When you hear the word "negotiating," what words or images come to mind?
 * How are these images/word associations different or similar?

-**Turn & Talk:**

-* Share with the person next to you.
-* Share 1-2 reflections with the whole group.

-It's time to unpack our feelings about negotiating in order to be empowered to have this conversation in meaningful way.

 **Whole Group Discussion:**